fxb-cocacoding/yara-signator/README.md

 2. Create a valid config file (set folders to smda reports and to your pool, etc).
 3. Start postgresql daemon
 4. Start capstone_server on port 12345
-5. Launch yara-signator (`java -jar target/yara-signator-0.0.1-SNAPSHOT-jar-with-dependencies.jar >> logfile.txt`)
+5. Launch yara-signator (`java -jar target/yara-signator-0.3.1-SNAPSHOT-jar-with-dependencies.jar >> logfile.txt`)
 6. Monitor your log file: `tail -F logfile.txt`
 7. Check if capstone_server crashed, if yes, restart it

 ## FAQ
-Q: Why are there so many MongoDB classes if you do not even use a mongo database?<br />
-A: This is currently a first commit, I left as much code as I had in the project.
-If someone is reading the BS thesis and wants to retrace the concept, the source code will be available at least in this commit.

 Q: This capstone_server is a C program, why don't you use the capstone bindings for JAVA like everyone else?<br />
 A: I had some strange memory leaks (>10GB lost memory) when running many millions of opcodes against capstone over some hours.
 I couldn't fix them in JAVA and so I created a small program in C which communicates over TCP with other processes.
 If this process would have any memory leaks, you could simply restart it and the memory would be released back to the OS.